cyruscyliu/firmguide/README.md

         backfire_10.03/bin/orion/openwrt-wrt350nv2-squashfs-recovery.bin
 ```

-use a shorter one to avoid an annoying such long command
+use a shorter one to avoid such a long and annoying command

 ```
 ./salamander.py -u 15007 -wd ../salamander-build